microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 ### SLIDE: Transfer Learning Trained Model

-It turns out, this often works surprisingly well.
-You don't even need a lot of data -- a few dozen images will often do the trick, as long as the categories you want to predict are fairly distinct.
-And you don't need a lot of computing power to predict a hundred or so binary outcomes from a relatively small amount of data.

-Of course, this is a toy example: you will likely want to identify more than two objects, and the underlying neural network will certainly generate many more than 8 features at its second-to-last-layer.
-But the principle remains: you can do this with modest new data and computing power, and it often works really well.
+This works surprisingly well.

+You don't need a lot of images or computing power.

+This is a toy example but the principle applies to large models too.

 ### SLIDE: Microsoft Cognitive Services Custom Vision

-Of course, you don't have to train a transfer learning model by yourself.
-You can use the advanced vision models from Cognitive Services Computer Vision as the base, and provide your own images and classifications to the service called Custom Vision.
+You don't have to train a transfer learning model yourself.

+Use one of Microsoft's pre-trained vision models and adapt it with images of your own objects, with Custom Vision.

-Just like with Computer Vision, you can train transfer learning models programmatically using the API, but Custom Vision also provides a convenient Web UI for training models.
-Let's use that now to train a model for the Shop by Photo feature of Tailwind Traders.
+Let's try use it now to build a vision model for Shop by Photo.

 ### SLIDE: Demo: Customized object recognition